 Notice

-A tenant restored by using quick restore cannot be manually initiated to merge, cannot be backed up, and cannot be switched to or failed over to a primary database.
-It can only exist as a standby database.
+Tenants restored by using quick restore cannot be manually initiated for major compactions, cannot be backed up, and cannot be switched to or failed over to the primary database.
+They can only exist as standby databases.

-Full restore: Full restore refers to the restoration of macroblock data and incremental logs.
-After all data is restored from the backup media to the local environment, the restored tenant can provide services.
+Full restore: Full restore refers to restoring macroblock data and incremental logs.
+After all data is restored from the backup medium to the local environment, the restored tenant can provide services.
 The full restore process includes the restore and recover processes for tenant system tables and user tables.
 Restore refers to restoring the baseline data required for the restore to the OBServer nodes of the target tenant.
 Recover refers to restoring the logs corresponding to the baseline to the corresponding OBServer nodes.

 Quick restore: Quick restore refers to providing services to users without restoring macroblock data.
-This reduces restore waiting time and lowers user costs.
+This can reduce the restore waiting time and lower the user's usage cost.

 Choose a restore point for your physical restore.